johannes-mueller/lumio/README.md

 I've chosen the RP-2040 for the project for two reasons.

-* It has two SPIs (on of which is not working ☹️), as I was not able to run all the 24 strips on one SPI.
+* It has two SPIs (one of which is not working ☹️), as I was not able to run all the 24 strips on one SPI.

 * The SPIs of the RP-2040 are said to deal with 5V quite well and as it turns